yiwenshao/Chiredis/benchmarkHelp/README.md

 This module tries to add a general framework for benchmarking database systems.
+It can be used as a minimalistic k-v benchmark engine.
 It provides some help functions for testing.
 1.load
     load kv pairs into memory